origami envelopes

 Step 6

-Fold and unfold the bottom corner to the pinch mark.
+Fold the bottom corner up to meet the pinch mark from Step 4, then unfold.

 Step 7

-Fold the bottom corner to the crease made in the previous step.
+Fold the bottom corner up to meet the crease made in Step 6.

 Step 8

-Fold upwards, aligning the left edge with the crease made in step 6.
+Fold the bottom left section upward, aligning its left edge with the crease made in Step 6.

 Step 9